GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Matrix/Matrix_Addition](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Matrix/Matrix_Addition.brain)

-Example with addion of two matrices, the sample also shows row/column wise addion when matrix and vector is added.
+Brain file with several addition examples (and a comparison of the result to the Join node).
+It contains summations of two matrices.
+Row or column wise addition is included too.
+Note that dimension of inputs have to correspond.

 ![](img/matrix_ex_add.PNG)